 Various lectures will be held over the course of the exhibition, which will be accompanied by a trilingual publication (German/English/Arabic) printed by Kulturverlag Kadmos.

 Cinderella, Sindbad & Sinuhe is a collaboration between the Ägyptisches Museum und Papyrussammlung (Egyptian Museum and Papyrus Collection) of the Staatliche Museen zu Berlin and the Arab-German Young Academy of Sciences and Humanities (AGYA).
-The exhibition has been generously funded by the Federal Ministry of Education and Research (BMBF).
+The exhibition received funding from the Federal Ministry of Education and Research (BMBF) as part of the Arab German Young Academy (AGYA).
 Support has also been provided by the Council of Arab Ambassadors in Berlin, the Mission of the Arab League in Berlin, and MDT-tex.

 Low-carbon public transport connections